thisisjustausername/mhbai/README.md

 - finish commenting pdf_reader_toc.py
 - enable the export button in home.html just when the data is loaded
 - test exporting
+- important bug-fix.
+For pages always the pages of the shortest module are used.
+For the website and export, show the pages for all mhbs and specify which page list correlates to which mhb